 Jake Morgan is an emerging composer and conductor from Galway who specialises in creating original music and audio for film, theatre and video games.
 He studied contemporary composition and sound design at the Royal Irish Academy of Music and Windmill Lane Studios, Dublin.
 His music has been performed by orchestras across the globe and has featured in renowned film festivals such as Cannes Film Festival, Cork International Film Festival, Polish International Film Festival and the Galway Film Fleadh.
 Next year, Morgan will achieve his masters degree in Composition for Screen from the University of Edinburgh.
 Jake regularly reviews concerts hosted by Music for Galway and has also written multiple film score critiques for Audio Dexterous.

 Dylan Murphy is a Limerick native who has lived in Galway, Spain, Canada and, most recently, Cork City, where he has been wrapping up an MA in Music and Cultural History at UCC.
 A blogger, multi-instrumentalist and songwriter, Dylan has a passion for both music writing and writing music and in 2013 he started his own blog, Dyladvised Ramblings, featuring a number of self-published reviews, articles and academic essays on a range of topics.
-He has also written for a several publications, most recently UCC’s award-winning Motley Magazine.
+He has also written for several publications, most recently UCC’s award-winning Motley Magazine.
 Recently, Dylan started his own podcast Sharpen That Axe, dedicated to improving guitar proficiency, and he has played for a number of Galway-based acts including Steven Sharpe and My Fellow Sponges.
 As a solo artist Dylan has also played the Body & Soul festival as well as many stages at home and abroad.

 Julie Seagrave has been actively involved in music all her life, from playing piano and guitar through her formative years and at university.
 In 2012 she graduated with a BA from UCD, and in 2014 obtained a BMus from the same college with an undergraduate thesis on feminist representations in popular music.
-Julie continued her academic career with an MA in Music and Cultural History in UCC, where a great deal of her studies focused on popular musics and the relationship between music, other art forms and the societies from which they were fostered.
-Julie completed her masters thesis on the music of the Native Tongues, an early 90s hip-hop collective hailing from New York.
+Julie continued her academic career with an MA in Music and Cultural History in UCC, where a great deal of her studies focussed on popular musics and the relationship between music, other art forms and the societies from which they were fostered.
+Julie completed her master’s thesis on the music of the Native Tongues, an early 90s hip-hop collective from New York.
 Her musical interests are focused on hip-hop, rap, sampled based music and popular music.
 Julie is the current office manager at Galway Community Circus.

 To read about the participants in the Clare County scheme, visit https://goo.gl/KXuZDJ